theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-1/index.md

 episode: 1
 partNumeral: I

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Teachings"
+gateTitle: "The Great Return"

+seriesTitle: "Series I: The Afterlife"
+seasonTitle: "Season I: Maps of the Afterlife"
+episodeTitle: "Episode I: Gnostic Christianity"
-partTitle: "The World Is Not What It Seems"
+partTitle: "Part I: The World Is Not What It Seems"
 tagline: "Sophia ✦ The Fall ✦ The False God ✦ The Hidden Spark"
 slug: "part-1"